jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 And that's as much configuration as you need to do.
 Next, your app is ready to be pushed out onto Bluemix.

 Remember the build you requested a few moments ago?
-Click on it, and drag it onto the stage you just configured.
+Drop it onto the stage you just configured.

-![Dragging to deploy][49]
+![Dropping to deploy][49]

 This kicks off deployment.
 In seconds, your app will be on Bluemix.
 Fast, right?
 And with the Pipeline configured, future successful builds of your app will be automatically deployed.